What You Should Know

 Semester Payment Plan

-Your student account is on the semester payment plan unless your parents are paying under one of our loan programs.
-For the fall term, you can view your electronic billing statement the first week in August; payment is due the third week in August.
+Your student account is on the semester payment plan unless you enroll in the Monthly Payment Plan.
+Information will be available prior to the beginning of the academic year, For the fall term, you can view your electronic billing statement the first week in August; payment is due the third week in August.
 For the spring term, you can view your electronic billing statement the first week in January; payment is due the third week in January.
+Parents can apply for the Princeton Parent Loan.

 At the first of each month, you will also receive monthly billing statements for any incidental charges or unpaid balances.
 Payment is due the third week of the month.